WuBingzheng/memleax/README.md

 Stable and completed.

 `memleax` is a tool with single and clear aim.
-There is no bug to fix and no new feature to add by now.
+There is no known bug to fix and no new feature to add by now.

 However if you get any new feature or bug, please report to [GitHub] (https://github.com/WuBingzheng/memleax),